cloudogu/sonar-cas-plugin/pluginConfiguration.md

 ### Path to CAS Session Store

 As SonarQube does not provide a session (other than by issueing JWT tokens).
 When the user logs out, the cookie containing the necessary JWT token is removed.
-WhatBut SonarQube *DOES NOT* ensure that the JWT token (which is now no-longer valid) is ignored.
-Instead the JWT token is still valid, enabling anyone to use SonarQube.
+Even so, SonarQube *DOES NOT* ensure that the JWT token (which is now no-longer valid) is ignored.
+Instead the JWT token is still considered valid, enabling the possessor to continue to work with SonarQube.

 The CAS plugin makes sure to blacklist existing tokens when the user logs out.
 In order to do this the tokens must be stored persistently in order to outlive server or container restarts or even container recreations.
 Administrators may want to mount this as its own volume in order to scale with number of unexpired sessions.